AmsterdamUniversityPress/content-loading/delayedopenaccess.md

 Delayed Open Access (DOA) is a business model where a publication "flips" to Open Access after a period of subscribed-to access.
 This embargo period gives the publisher an opportunity to recoup costs.

 ## OA or not?
 Current AUP practive is to open all back list content after 24 months.
 Is this DOA or simply free access?
-Certainly it is referred to as DOA.Soem argue that DOA is not OA at all because OA should be immediate.
+Certainly it is referred to as DOA.
+Some argue that DOA is not OA at all because OA should be immediate.
 Hence delayed access journals are not included in the Directory of Open Access Journals ([DOAJ](https://doaj.org/)).

 ## AUP Online
 AUP Online does not functionally support DOA at the moment.
 This means licenses must be changed manually after the embargo period, and content reloaded.
 DOES THAT ACTUALLY HAPPEN?